computer-networks/cmu-tube/README.md

 ```bash
 ./enable_network_for_browser.sh 10mbit-100ms-1min
 ```
-This sets up the same network conditions used by node test-runner.js, but instead of running headless Chrome inside Docker, you’ll use **your host browser** as the video client.
+This sets up the same network conditions used by node test-runner.js, but instead of running headless browser inside Docker, you’ll use **your host browser** as the video client.

 Next, open your browser and visit:
 ```